BKPrograms/MERN-project/README.md

 # MERN-project

-A web application that is an exercise logger that lets you record your workout sessions.
+A web application that is an exercise logger that lets you record your workout sessions and keep track of certain statistics using Chart.js visualisations.
 The frontend was created with React and the backend uses Express to connect to a MongoDB database.

 ## Starting the project